 Hello!
-I’m Michelle and I love tea, pandas, travelling, and miniatures.
+I’m Michelle and I love tea, pandas, travelling, and miniatures tea sets.
 Welcome to my slice of the internet – One More Steep.

+My history with tea goes back to my early childhood.
 I’ve been drinking tea for as long as I can remember!
-Since my childhood, my tea drinking experiences consisted of a lot of Hong Kong style milk tea at home and traditional Chinese tea when I went out with my family for dim sum.
+When I was young, my tea drinking experiences consisted of a lot of Hong Kong style milk tea at home and traditional Chinese tea when I went out with my family for dim sum – there were many cups of shou mei and pu’erh consumed!
 I dived into the deep end of the world of tea in late 2014 and haven’t looked back since.
 I drink tea on a daily basis.
-Since 2014, I’ve accumulated so much tea that I decided to start sharing my thoughts on tea on the internet – which is when One More Steep was born in August 2015.
+Since I accumulated so much tea to the point it’s almost embarrassing, I decided to start sharing my thoughts on tea on the internet – which is when One More Steep was born in August 2015.

 I am from Vancouver, British Columbia, Canada.
 When I’m not steeping a cup of tea, I enjoy crafting, collecting Blythe dolls, adding fun mugs to my collection, and going out for afternoon tea with friends.
 I love baking and experimenting with cooking, watching too much of the Food Network, and just being creative in general.
 When I am shopping for tea, I try to taste test new-to-me blends as I branch out from my staples of Earl Grey and orange pekoe.
 To help support my tea habit and wanderlust, I work full time as a registered nurse at a community hospital in British Columbia.